phalcorine/symfony-taskmaster-api/README.md

 ### TODO:
 - [URGENT] Prepare API Documentation!
+- A user should be able to set a due-date for a task.
+- Research possibilities of implementing Push Notifications (SSEs, WebSockets, etc).
 - Still thinking of something...

 ### IDEAS:
-- A task can have checklists
+- A task can have checklists?
-- A project feature to organize related tasks
+- A project feature to organize related tasks?
 - A team feature where a user can:
 	- create a team.
 	- invite other users to the team